 The most common animals to be seen on a wildlife safari are:

-Cape buffalo, cheetah, duiker, African elephant, gazelle, gerenuk, giraffe, hare, hartebeest, hyaena, impala, leopard, Kenya lion, mongoose, black faced vervet monkey, Sykes's monkey, crested porcupine, giant rat, black rhinoceros, squirrel, warthog, waterbuck and zebra.
+Cape buffalo, cheetah, duiker, African elephant, gazelle, gerenuk, giraffe, hare, hartebeest, hyena, impala, leopard, Kenyan lion, mongoose, black faced vervet monkey, Sykes's monkey, crested porcupine, giant rat, black rhinoceros, squirrel, warthog, waterbuck and zebra.

 If you take an organized safari, the guides communicate by radio with each other.
 If one of them spots a pride of lions, or another unusual sight there is a sudden convergence of vehicles.
 For the rest of the time, visitors do not see other vehicles.